Sarah Huckabee Sanders: Career after the White House

-Governor of Arkansas

-2022 gubernatorial election
+2022 Arkansas gubernatorial election

 Final results by county in 2022:

 On January 25, 2021, Sanders announced her candidacy for governor of Arkansas, an office her father, Mike Huckabee, held from 1996 to 2007.
 A day later, Trump endorsed Sanders, calling her "a warrior".
 On July 16, 2021, Sanders broke the Arkansas gubernatorial fundraising record by raising over $9 million.
 Running during the COVID-19 pandemic, she pledged not to implement any mask mandates or vaccine mandates.
 She also supported restrictions on abortion, saying that she would not support exceptions for rape and incest in anti-abortion legislation.

 In October 2021, the Arkansas Law Notes published an article that called into question whether Sanders was even eligible to run for governor.
 The article centers on whether Sanders meets the State Constitution's residency requirement of seven years.
 Sanders handily won the Republican primary and defeated Democratic nominee Chris Jones in the general election.
 On November 9, 2022, it was announced that Sanders had won the race and would become Arkansas's first female governor and the first woman to be governor of a state where her father was governor.

+Governor of Arkansas (2023–present)

 Tenure

 Sanders was sworn in on January 10, 2023.
 On her first day in office, Sanders banned the term Latinx from being officially used in the state government.
 The decision came after hearing feedback from Hispanic leaders in the state, state lawmakers and senior members of staff.